Prajwal Revanna: Political career

-In 2019, Deve Gowda allowed Revanna to contest from Hassan for the Lok Sabha, himself moving to Tumkur.
-Revanna won from Hassan, and became the only winner from his party's six candidates that contested the elections.
-Within 12 hours of the win, saddened by his grandfather's defeat from Tumkur, Revanna announced his resignation and offered the seat to Gowda, who asked him to reconsider the decision.
+Deve Gowda finally allowed Prajwal to contest in the 2019 Indian general election from Hassan for the 17th Lok Sabha, himself moving to Tumkur.
+Prajwal won from Hassan, and became the only winner from his party's six candidates that contested the elections.
+Within 12 hours of the win, saddened by his grandfather's defeat from Tumkur, Prajwal announced his resignation and offered the seat to Gowda, who asked him to reconsider the decision.
 In September 2019, the Karnataka High Court issued a summons to him over an incomplete election affidavit.
-Petitioners of the summons accused Revanna of filing a false and incomplete affidavit with his nomination papers during the 2019 elections.
+Petitioners of the summons accused Prajwal of filing a false and incomplete affidavit with his nomination papers during the 2019 elections.
 In January 2020, Justice John Michael D'Cunha dismissed the first petition on grounds that the petitioner had not complied with the statutory procedure under Section 81(3) of the Representation of the People Act, 1951, and the second on technical grounds.

+Prajwal's political career ended as a consequence of his own criminal conduct.
+JD(S) suspended him with immediate effect once the circulating videos had caused what the party described as "huge embarrassment" to its leadership.
+He fled to Germany on a diplomatic passport shortly after the second phase of Lok Sabha polling, but was tracked through an Interpol Blue Corner Notice issued on 5 May and arrested at Kempegowda International Airport on 31 May 2024 upon returning to India.
+His suspension was subsequently converted into a permanent expulsion from the party.
+On 2 August 2025, the Special Court for People's Representatives sentenced him to life imprisonment, concluding both his legal proceedings and his political career.